psalios/nmr-analysis/nmr-spectrum/README.md

 ```
 source venv/bin/activate
 ```
-3. Install all the necessary packages with `install -r`
+3. Install all the necessary packages with `install -r`.
 ```
 pip install -r requirements.txt
 ```
+If hashlib fails, use `easy_install` to install it and then rerun the installation command above.

 4. Run the bokeh server
 ```
 bokeh serve --show .